stateful/vscode-marquee/docs/CoreWidgets.md

 - Support for code highlighting
 - Allows to create clipboards directly out of VSCode text files
-- Easily paste a snippet into a document through the `Insert from Clipboard` command
+- Easily paste a snippet into a document through the `Insert from Clipboard Item` command
 - Clipboards can also be access from the Marquee tree view

 ## Notes